 Do not strap cargo onto the roof

 Stacking your roof with cargo increases aerodynamic drag, thus causing you to use more gas..
-If you need extra room, instead of packing luggage directly onto the rooftop, invest in an aerodynamic rooftop carrier.
-Carriers range between $35-$180 and can be found at Canadian Tire or at any of Destination Auto Group’s dealership.
+If you need extra room, instead of packing luggage directly onto the rooftop, invest in an aerodynamic rooftop carrier, which is available for purchase at any of Destination Auto Group’s dealerships.

 Stay calm and relax

 Aggressive driving behaviors such as speeding, rapid acceleration, and abrupt braking can lower fuel efficiency.
 These behaviours do not only waste gas, they are a safety hazard for you and others driving around you.
 Keep a calm and alert mindset during your commute and drive at a consistent speed to maximize fuel efficiency on the road.

 Maintain tire pressure